gumushane-eem-eesec-440/RC-circuit/README.md

 <img src="equations/KGY_result_6.JPG" alt="equation obtained after applying KVL on RC circuit 6" height="55"/>

-and now if we write both as exponents of e ≈ 2.71 (nothing is going to change while we eliminate the ln from the left side)
+and now if we write both sides as exponents of e ≈ 2.71 (nothing is going to change while we eliminate the ln from the left side)

 <img src="equations/KGY_result_7.JPG" alt="equation obtained after applying KVL on RC circuit 7" height="55"/>

-eventually we get the equation
+eventually we obtain the equation

 <img src="equations/KGY_result_8.JPG" alt="equation obtained after applying KVL on RC circuit 8" height="50"/>